jkim826il/is477project/raw_data/README.md

 `postsecondary_schools.sha`: SHA-256 hash of `postsecondary_schools.csv`.
 This is the hash value that is compared against when running the `check_integrity.py` script.

+`data_quality_report.ipynb`: The code we used to analyze data quality.

 See the [data codebook](../data_codebook.pdf) for the metadata for the three .csv files.